 - Ask about the main idea.
 What was the rapper making?

-- Have the students watch it again and write down the important steps from the rap.
-(They must use listening and thinking skills to determine what in the rap is an important step and what is filler)
+- Have the students write down the important steps from the rap.
+(They must use listening and thinking skills to determine what in the rap is an important step and what is filler.)

 - Cut the steps apart onto separate strips of paper and mix them up.
-Have the students rearrange the steps into the correct order, watching the video for help if needed.
+Have the students rearrange the steps into the correct order.

 Bonus Videos for Middle School Therapy: